 If you don’t have easy access or enough time to visit a dealership, the internet can of course be a great place to shop.
 Especially around peak shopping days such as Amazon Prime Day, Black Friday and Cyber Monday.

 Many of the same rules apply: use our reviews to guide your search and be open to any alternatives you may happen upon.
 There are some great deals available, especially on older models.

 Reviews will help guide you away from absolute tripe, but regardless of how descriptive the article, reviews are merely an aid.
+The collective expert opinion of the entire team can be found in any What Hi-Fi? review, but it is an opinion nonetheless.
 You’ll never know exactly how a product sounds (or feels) until you’re using it yourself.
 Otherwise, you may as well just pick a name from a hat.

-If ever you’ve seen the television programme Rogue Traders, you’ll know not everybody plays fair – and it’s not just plumbers stealing your bone china.
+If ever you’ve seen the television show Rogue Traders, you will know that not everybody plays fair – and it’s not just plumbers stealing your bone china.
 There are plenty of undesirables online as well.

-Always make sure you’re buying from a trusted source (if you’re unsure, our online reviews are linked to a number of trustworthy retailers who stock the product) or else you could be left with knock-off gear with no chance of a return for the sake of a tenner.
+Always make sure you’re buying from a trusted source (if you are unsure, our online reviews are linked to a number of trustworthy retailers who stock the product) or you could be left with knock-off gear and no chance of a return – all for the sake of a tenner.

 Essentially, stay vigilant, just as you would when buying anything else from the web.
 Oh, and don't forget to check out our best headphones deals page for some superb bargains.

 - Consult our guide on how to avoid buying fake headphones

 Unlike a lot of hi-fi equipment, there isn’t a great deal of work to be done when you finally get your headphones home.
 You needn’t worry about positioning, stands or cables as with speakers, but don’t forget our earlier point about running-in.